ephraimkunz/temples/README.md

 ## Features
 * View appointments for various ordinances you've made at the temple.
 * Get a list of all temples and useful information about them such as dedication date and id in both human-readable and JSON format.
+Print histograms of dedication dates and locations.
 * Visualize how many endowment seats are available for upcoming sessions at a given temple.

 ## Pre-requisites